lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 };
 ```

-We need to setup the blending by filing up a `PipelineColorBlendAttachmentState` structure.
+We need to setup the blending by filling up a `PipelineColorBlendAttachmentState` structure.
 We need to set up the following attributes:

 - `blend_enable`: We need to enable blending to support transparent objects.
 By setting this attribute to `true` the colors are mixed when
 rendering.